Welcome to today's edition of the Rush 24-7 podcast.

 We must continue working to build trust between communities and law enforcement.

-We must continue working to guarantee every person in this country equal justice under the world.
+We must continue working to guarantee every person in this country equal justice under the government.

-But we must take a hard look at the ease with which wrongdoers can get their hands on deadly weapons and the frequency with which they use their sun coming up.
+We must take a hard look at the ease with which wrongdoers can get their hands on deadly weapons and the frequency with which they use them.

 Do not be discouraged by those who would use your lawful actions as a cover for their heinous violence.